 If a family member needs your support, or you find a job opportunity that may require some level of risk to transition than you have in your current position, having money in the bank allows you to leap.
 By implementing this first lever of frugality, you’ll be able to float yourself during periods of transition.
 Having a frugal lifestyle allows you to snatch up opportunities that others would have to pass up.
 You’d be surprised at how empowering it can be to simply know you’d be okay in a pinch, and how that confidence opens up your vision to find opportunities others don’t even see.

 How To Increase Your Savings Rate

-While packing your own lunch or cutting out trips to Starbucks can make an impact in your savings rate, you can see faster results by going after the largest line items in your budget.
+While packing your own lunch or cutting out trips to Starbucks can make an impact on your savings rate, you can see faster results by going after the most significant line items in your budget.
 Namely, your housing and transportation costs.

 According to Scott Trench, on average, your two biggest expenses are housing (33% of your monthly budget) and transportation (17% of your monthly budget.)
 Together, this accounts for 50% of your monthly budget.

 Easy ways to make a huge dent in your savings rate is to go after the largest slice of your monthly budget- which is your housing expense.
 House hacking is one of the fastest ways to knock out your housing expense.
 By renting out one side of your property or some spare rooms, you’ll knock your housing expense in half or even down to zero.
 If sharing a space doesn’t appeal to you, or you have a full house already- if you’re able to downsize or relocate to a lower cost of living area, this is another powerful way to cut your biggest expense of housing.

 The ChooseFI blog has tons of articles on how to save on transportation costs, and other frugal tactics to cut your biggest and most annoying expenses to make headway fast.
 If you need more ideas, check out the ChooseFI Facebook group.